 - A thank-you note may be typed or neatly handwritten on personal stationery.
 A thank-you note may be emailed if the decision is going to be made immediately or if you have been told that this is the employer's preferred means of communication. - The note should be sent the same day as the interview or the following day at the latest. - The note should state your continued interest in the job and your appreciation of the time spent with you during the interview. - The note should briefly clarify any qualifications you have that you may have forgotten to mention or highlight during the interview. - You may want to include positive impressions of the company itself, an analysis of the interview proceedings, or new facts you learned about the company.
 This shows your interest.

 Activity 28: Keep Your New Job

-Read page 75, Keep Your New Job.
+Activity 28.1 Read page 78 in the Career Compass, Keep Your New Job.
 Complete the word search puzzle below.

 Keep Your New Job